 Know Your Waterways and Manatee Protection Zones

-2020 was not a good year for Florida manatees.
-Preliminary data shows 637 statewide manatee deaths in 2020 (up from 607 in 2019), but experts warn that this number is likely low due to undercounting during the pandemic.
 In 2017 the Florida manatee was reclassified from an endangered to a threatened species under the federal Endangered Species Act, but manatees still face the same threats as always and their future remains uncertain.
 The largest known cause for manatee deaths is still collision with watercraft and that problem is likely to increase as more people move to Florida and our waterways become more crowded.
 Understanding your local waterways and knowing the manatee protection zones is key to saving our official state marine mammal.

 Always Be On The Lookout